So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 Are Baseball Cards from the 1980s and 1990s Worth Money?

-As one example, in 1991, Fleer produced 3 million copies of each card.
+For example, in 1991, Fleer produced 3 million copies of each card.

 Fleer wasn't alone, however, as Donruss, Topps, Score, and Upper Deck were also flooding the market with cards.